Opencast-Moodle/documentation/docs/block/general_settings.md

 | [COURSEID]_Instructor                           | write,read | Yes       |
 | [COURSEGROUPID]_Learner                         | read       | No        |

-You can also specifiy an owner role that identifies the owner of a video/series.
+You can also specify an owner role, that identifies the owner of a video/series, with the setting `ACL owner role`.
 The role must also be specified in the roles table.
-The role must be permanent and include a user-related placeholder, e.g. ROLE_OWNER_[USER_EMAIL].
+The role must be permanent and include a user-related placeholder, e.g. `ROLE_OWNER_[USER_EMAIL]`.
 It should not include any course-related placeholders.

-## Metadata
+## Event Metadata

-In this section it can be configured which metadata instructors can provide as well as which metadata instructors have to provide.
-By default instructors have to provide the title of a video.
+In this section, it can be configured, which metadata instructors can provide as well as which metadata instructors have to provide, for uploading videos to Opencast.
+By default, instructors have to provide the title of a video.

+## Series Metadata
+In this section, it can be configured, which metadata instructors can provide as well as which metadata instructors have to provide, for creating Opencast series.
+By default, instructors have to provide the title, the rights holder and the license of a series.

 ## Placeholders
-For some settings, you can use placeholders that are replaced when dealing with names for Opencast (e.g. when creating a series).
+For some settings, you can use placeholders, that are replaced, when dealing with names for Opencast (e.g. when creating a series).
 The following placeholders are available:

 * **[COURSEID]**: Will be replaced by the id of the course.